evkx/evkx.github.io/content/models/vinfast/vf8/VF8_Eco/_index.md

 ## User interface and control

 The VinFast VF8 Eco has a single screen for the driver.
-The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.
+The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) that serves as the primary display for both vehicle information and infotainment functions.

 Key screen details: